mrspecht/mrspecht/README.md

 ## About me

 Hello, world.
-I'm Andre Specht, a full-stack instructor and web developer based in Winnipeg, Canada.
+I'm Andre Specht, a full stack instructor and web developer based in Winnipeg, Canada.

 I am a passionate developer focused on creating beautiful and functional